 May 27– Join us as we walk with The Executive Director of Santa Barbara Housing Authority for a tour of Affordable Housing Downtown.
 Start at Garden Court at 1116 De La Vina and end there.

 June 24th- Architect Fred Sweeny will lead a walk along the corridor of Los Olivos Street and Mission Canyon Road.
 We will be looking at the master plan which addresses many issues and challenges found on both sides of that corridor in order to assure a safe passage within that corridor but to also assure the histrionic elements of both manmade and natural attributes that make this area so fascinating.
 Meet at the corner of Laguna and Plaza Rubio and La Encinas, under the pepper tree.

-July 22nd- UCSB Anthropology Professor John Johnson will lead a walk on Chumash Native Americans in Santa Barbara.
+July 22nd- John R. Johnson, Ph.D., Curator of Anthropology at the Santa Barbara Natural History Museum will lead a walk on Chumash Native Americans in Santa Barbara.